 Whether you missed out on your top excursion pick or are just looking to save a few extra bucks, be sure to check out reputable third party options.
 While this may not seem like the best idea when you’re traveling somewhere new, finding a reputable third party can be a lot easier than it sounds.
 Remember that Facebook Group I mentioned earlier?
 Many of the members in those groups have invaluable information.
 And can offer recommendations you wouldn’t be able to find elsewhere on the internet.

 Third parties can also offer excursions and experiences that maybe aren’t offered through Disney Cruise Line and are worth checking out for that reason alone!
 Don’t count out third parties; many of the companies that Disney Cruise Line uses for its own excursions are actually just trusted local companies that you can book on your own for a fraction of the price.

 If at first you don’t succeed…..

 Try, try again.
 Remember that phrase?
 Yep it works here too.
 Sometimes people book cruise excursions and then have to cancel later.
 Or sometimes people cancel their entire cruise, making any excursions associated with their reservation become available.
 Just like Fast Passes and Dining reservations, cancellations happen all the time.
 And could mean a Disney Cruise Line excursion you’ve been hoping for might just open for you at the right time.

 We hope these tips make planning a Disney Cruise a little less stressful!
-And as always, remember, you’re going on a Disney Cruise, so its going to be fabulous no matter what you do!
+And always remember, you’re going on a Disney Cruise, so its going to be fabulous no matter what you do!